wangziblake/CardioMM_MMCMR-427K/README.md

 Data availability: All used public datasets are available on their websites, including https://github.com/CmrxRecon, https://ocmr.info, and https://www.ukbiobank.ac.uk.
 For UK Biobank, the imaging data and non-imaging participant characteristics are available to approved researchers via a standard application process at http://www.ukbiobank.ac.uk/register-apply.
 Besides, most of the real-world CMR datasets from our collection are publicly available now.
 A small portion of real-world CMR datasets cannot be fully released publicly due to data agreements and privacy regulations and may be requested from the last corresponding author upon reasonable inquiry.

-Note: The software is used for testing only, and cannot be used commercially.
+Note: The software is used for academic only, and cannot be used commercially.

 ## Citation